EnyonamAgbenorhevi/Sentiment-Analysis-NLP/README.md

 **Evaluation Metrics**: We evaluate model performance using various metrics, such as accuracy, F1 score, and more, to measure how effectively the models predict sentiment in text.

-**Deployment** **with Gradio** : Our project showcases the deployment of sentiment analysis models using Gradio, a user-friendly library for creating customizable UI interfaces for machine learning models.
+**Deployment** **with Streamlit** : Our project showcases the deployment of sentiment analysis models using Streamlit, a user-friendly library for creating customizable UI interfaces for machine learning models.
 This allows you to interactively analyze sentiment in real-time with ease.

 ## Preview

 ## Getting Started

-To get started with sentiment analysis using deep learning models and Gradio, follow our comprehensive documentation and examples.
+To get started with sentiment analysis using deep learning models and Streamlit, follow our comprehensive documentation and examples.
 We provide step-by-step instructions, code snippets, and resources to help you build, train, and deploy sentiment analysis solutions tailored to your needs.
 S
 ## Setup and Dependencies  🔧 🪛